Open In Colab Open in Kaggle

 The transformations applied to the model include:

-RandomAffine: applies random affine transformations to the image, which include translation, scaling, rotation, and shearing.
-This helps the model become invariant to such transformations in the input data.
+2. RandomAffine: applies random affine transformations to the image, which include translation, scaling, rotation, and shearing.
+This helps the model become invariant (not sensitive) to such transformations in the input data.

-ElasticTransform: introduces random elastic deformations, simulating non-linear transformations that might occur naturally.
+3. ElasticTransform: introduces random elastic deformations, simulating transformations that might occur naturally.
 It is useful for tasks where we expect such distortions, like medical image analysis.

-GaussianBlur: applies a Gaussian blur to the image, smoothing it.
-This can help the model be better with out-of-focus images.
+6. GaussianBlur: applies a Gaussian blur to the image, smoothing it.
+This can help the model better deal with out-of-focus images.

-All of these augmentations, which are part of this model’s training recipe, help prevent overfitting and improve the generalization of the model to new, unseen images.
+All of these augmentations are part of this model’s training recipe and they help to prevent overfitting and improve the generalization of the model to new, unseen images.
 We can compose these to create new challenging training images:

 # Combine all the transformations